tardate/LittleArduinoProjects/Electronics101/Power/CapacitiveDropper/README.md

 I've set R1 at 220kΩ, so the discharge time constant on power off is [22ms](https://www.wolframalpha.com/input/?i=0.1%CE%BCF*220k%CE%A9).
 This is perhaps on the low side for 50Hz, and would be better sized at say 1MΩ for a [100ms time constant](https://www.wolframalpha.com/input/?i=0.1%CE%BCF*1000k%CE%A9).

-I've used quite a chunky DC bypass capacitor of 220µF.
+C2 is quite a chunky DC bypass capacitor of 220µF.
 This does provide very smooth power, but of course also means a slow ramp of the voltage at startup and shutdown.
-R3 is 100kΩ, so the discharge time constant on power off is also very slow at [22s](https://www.wolframalpha.com/input/?i=220%CE%BCF*100k%CE%A9).
+With R3 at 100kΩ, the discharge time constant on power off is also very slow at [22s](https://www.wolframalpha.com/input/?i=220%CE%BCF*100k%CE%A9).
+A better choice for C2 may be say 4.7µF, for a discharge time constant of [0.47s](https://www.wolframalpha.com/input/?i=4.7%C2%B5F*100k%CE%A9).

 ![Breadboard](./assets/CapacitiveDropper_bb.jpg?raw=true)